Part 2: Advanced Topics

 solver.parameters.log_search_progress = config.log_search_progress

-# solve the model and return the solution
+# Solve the model and return the solution

 status = solver.solve(model)